 How Roth conversions help

-• Converting some or all of a traditional IRA to a Roth moves taxable balances into a tax-free bucket.
-You pay tax now, but future withdrawals (and withdrawals for heirs) are tax-free.
+- Converting some or all of a traditional IRA to a Roth moves taxable balances into a tax-free bucket.
+The taxpayer pays tax now, but future withdrawals (and withdrawals for heirs) are tax-free.

 Timing Considerations for Roth Conversions